- I am a psychologist with a Master’s degree in General Health Psychology from Ramon Llull University, Blanquerna.

 - Each language I learn teaches me to love in different ways, I express myself better in Spanish or English, but I also understand French, Catalan and Norwegian.

-- I have coffee in the morning and tea in the evening.
+- I have coffee in the mornings and tea in the evenings.

 - When I grow old I would love to have a ceramics workshop.